 Rosenthal then did the “Pygmalion in School” Study together with Lenore Jacobson:

 At the beginning of the school year, a group of elementary school teachers were told that some of their new pupils had extraordinary talent and potential.
 This information, which was completely made up, was given about random average students in each class, all students had done an IQ test in advance.
 By the end of the year, the students that were described as more talented had significantly increased their performance in the IQ test, compared to the rest of the class.

 Robert Rosenthal concluded: “When we expect certain behaviors of others, we are likely to act in ways that make the expected behavior more likely to occur.”
 What do you think about this theory?
 And if you believe it, is there a way to prevent ourselves from being shaped by others in a negative way?

-- Self Fulfilling Prophecy – opinion piece on Self fulfilling prophecy and Pygmalion effect
+- Self Fulfilling Prophecy – Opinion piece on Self Fulfilling Prophecy and the Pygmalion Effect

-- Being Honest About the Pygmalion Effect -sneak a peek behind the scenes of Rsenthal’s famous study with Discovery Magazine
+- Being Honest About the Pygmalion Effect – A sneak peek behind the scenes of Rosenthal’s famous study with Discover Magazine

 - We’ve Been Here Before: The Replication Crisis over the Pygmalion Effect – How statisticians see it